hulatown/follow-bitcoin-builders/README.md

 [Full list →](config/feed-x.json)

-> **Note**: X handles are placeholder examples.
-You should provide your own list of Bitcoin builders to follow.
+> **Note**: X handles are from [Jameson Lopp](https://x.com/lopp)'s [Bitcoin Dev list](https://x.com/i/lists/967118678205505536).
 Some handles may need verification.
+And you should provide your own list of Bitcoin builders to follow.

 ### Technical Blogs
 | Blog | Focus |